Apollo3zehn/Minimail/README.md

 Minimail is a very simple mail server based on the [SmtpServer](https://github.com/cosullivan/SmtpServer) library with Maildir support (e.g. for [Dovecot imap server](https://www.dovecot.org/)).

+The current version assumes that the web server is running under the subdirectory /minimail, e.g. `http://mydomain:8080/minimail`.